 This takes me to another significant feature of Google as a firm.

 And it is their innovative culture.

-breaking initiatives, such as Gmail, Google, suggest, News, are open source?
+breaking initiatives, such as Gmail, Google, suggest, and even Google News, are open source?

 They were all side projects, and non